Economics

 Whether your future career lies in financial services or elsewhere, Cambridge’s Economics course aims to develop your knowledge of the workings of economic systems along with a sense of the economic dimensions of social and political issues.
 While the specialised nature of this degree enables you to concentrate on studying economics in considerable depth, the course recognizes that economists need to employ modes of thought and techniques drawn from many other disciplines, among them history, politics, mathematics and statistics, and philosophy.

-Economics Fellows at Churchill have traditionally been highly involved in the wider academic world, particularly the United States, Europe and Japan.
 Many former students hold high office in universities, international organisations, government and industry, often exhibiting a commitment to public service at a national and international level.
 The undergraduate training at Cambridge is an excellent preparation for professional economics, which is itself a key to policy making, business strategy, and intellectual challenge.

-Finally, we would like to stress that Economics is one of the few subjects where those who enjoy maths, science, building rigorous arguments and testing existing theories can work happily in more analytical areas such as mathematical economics, game theory, statistics or econometrics, while those who enjoy writing essays, arguing their side of an argument and convincing others can specialise in more applied areas such as public economics, money and banking or industrial economics.
+We would like to stress that Economics is one of the few subjects where those who enjoy maths, science, building rigorous arguments and testing existing theories can work happily in more analytical areas such as mathematical economics, game theory, statistics or econometrics, while those who enjoy writing essays, arguing their side of an argument and convincing others can specialise in more applied areas such as public economics, money and banking or industrial economics.

 Bob Solow (from MIT), responsible for the famous ‘Solow growth’ model, has been an Overseas Fellow on several occasions and continues to keep in touch; the late Ken Arrow, famous for his ‘impossibility theorem’, was an Honorary Fellow; and the French-born American economist Gerard Debreu was a visiting Fellow.
 The 2016 Nobel Laureate, Oliver Hart (now at Harvard), was an early teaching Fellow and is now an Honorary Fellow.